Employee Departure Procedures

 This list is not all inclusive and a department may have additional requirements.
 The department attaches notation of the completion of any additional departure requirement to the Departure Checklist or includes the information on a departmental checkout document.

 The employee’s supervisor is responsible for completing and/or reviewing each of the applicable departure items.
-In some departments, the department’s personnel officer is responsible for completing the personnel/payroll departure items, e.g., personnel actions, Time or Leave Reports (see Personnel/Payroll below).
+In some departments, the department’s personnel officer is responsible for completing the personnel/payroll departure items, e.g., personnel actions, time and absence calendars (see Personnel/Payroll).

 Form Completion and Approval